-

 14:00 - 15:30

-Bioinspired Platform for Genetic Material
+Bioinspired Platform and Lipid Nanoparticles for Genetic Material Delivery

 FE.II.6 - TT.III.I

-Co-organized with University Magna Graecia of Catanzaro
+Session organized by University Magna Graecia of Catanzaro

 Chair: Antonella BARONE, University Magna Graecia of Catanzaro